JimMoen/emqx-docs/en_US/data-integration/syskeeper.md

 - Knowledge about EMQX data integration [rules](./rules.md)
 - Knowledge about [data integration](./data-bridges.md)
+- Understanding of the basic concepts and working principles of Nari SysKeeper devices

 ### Start a Nari SysKeeper Proxy in Security Zone III